zul132/Flair-EcommerceWebsite/README.md

 # Flair-EcommerceWebsite
-This project is a website for an imaginary clothing brand Flair.
-The website is created using HTML,CSS, Javascript and Bootstrap.
+A beautiful responsive E-commerce website for a clothing brand.
+The website is created using HTML,CSS,Javascript,Bootstrap and is deployed on Netlify.
-This was also my major project submission for my internship at yhills
+This was also my major project submission for my web development internship at yhills

+Visit the live website: https://flair-home.netlify.app/